Buffalo Creek flood

-The Buffalo Creek flood was a disaster that occurred in Logan County, West Virginia on February 26, 1972 when a coal slurry impoundment dam burst, causing significant loss of life and property damage.
+The Buffalo Creek flood was a disaster that occurred in Logan County, West Virginia, on February 26, 1972, when a coal slurry impoundment dam burst, causing significant loss of life and property damage.

-The impoundment dam, managed by Pittston Coal, had been declared "satisfactory" by a federal mine inspector four days earlier.
+The impoundment dam, managed by Pittston Coal Company, had been declared "satisfactory" by a federal mine inspector four days earlier.
 In its legal filings, Pittston referred to the accident as "an Act of God."

 Terrain and sequence of events

 There were three dams on the site.
 Dam #3 failed first.
 Located about 260 ft above the town of Saunders, it was built on top of coal slurry sediment that had collected behind dams #1 and #2, instead of on solid bedrock.
 It was constructed of coarse mining refuse dumped into the Middle Fork of Buffalo Creek.

 Dam #3's failure was followed by heavy rains.
 The water from dam #3 then overwhelmed dams #2 and #1.
 The resulting flood unleashed approximately 132 e6USgal of black waste water, cresting over 30 ft high, upon the residents of 16 coal towns along Buffalo Creek Hollow.
 Out of a population of 5,000 people, 125 were killed, 1,121 were injured, and over 4,000 were left homeless.
-507 houses were destroyed, in addition to 44 mobile homes and 30 businesses.
+Five hundred and seven houses were destroyed, in addition to 44 mobile homes and 30 businesses.
 The disaster destroyed or damaged homes in Saunders, Pardee, Lorado, Craneco, Lundale, Stowe, Crites, Latrobe, Robinette, Amherstdale, Becco, Fanco, Braeholm, Accoville, Crown and Kistler.